PocsGeza/pyWWTP/README.md

 # pyWWTP
-Python simulation for a WWTP.
+Python simulation for a Waste Watewr Treatment Plant (WWTP).

 This project intends to provide a simulation of a wastewater treatment plant.
 The focus is on providing IO to develop PLC programs and SCADA solutions against.

+Reliable process data (BOD, COD, TOC ect.) predictions are not in focus but may be added later.

 The aim also is to have a solid code base.
 Duct tape is to be avoided.